audetcameron/bootstrap-4-media-query-debugger/README.md

 This little debugger lets you know which media query you are currently seeing.<br />
 Based on viewport.js [found here](https://gist.github.com/bohman/1351439#file-viewport-js)<br />

-### Included Jquery and Pure Java-script versions.
+### Included Jquery and Vanilla Java-script versions.
 <br />
 <br />